suchipi/hex-engine/packages/website/docs/api-2d.md

 `subtractYMutate(amount: number): this`

-Mutate this Point by subtracting the specified value from its y value.
+Mutate this Vector by subtracting the specified value from its y value.

 ##### multiply

 > Available since version: 0.0.0

-`multiply(other: Point | number): Point`
+`multiply(other: Vector | number): Vector`

-Create a new Point whose x and y values are equivalent to this one's, but with each multiplied by the specified value.
+Create a new Vector whose x and y values are equivalent to this one's, but with each multiplied by the specified value.

 > In versions prior to 0.0.1, this method was named `times`.